google-gemini/gemma-cookbook/CodeGemma/README.md

 # CodeGemma

-This folder is organized into several categories, each focusing on a speicific aspect of working with CodeGemma models:
+This folder is organized into several categories, each focusing on a specific aspect of working with CodeGemma models:

 * [Inference](#inference) : How to load and run CodeGemma for inference
 * [Finetuning](#finetuning) : Dive into finetuning CodeGemma models for specific tasks and domains